 If you feel unable to raise the matter with your manager, Lead Clinician or Supervisor, for whatever reason, please raise the matter with the Freedom to Speak Up Guardian on 01502 448611 or email: freedomtospeakup@ecchcic.nhs.uk.
-If for any other reason you do not wish to approach the Freedom to Speak Up Guardian, or if you reasonably believe that the appropriate action has not been taken, you should report the matter to the Freedom to Speak Up Non Executive Lead Julie Thallon, Non-Executive Director (Email: Julie.Thallon@ecchcic.nhs.uk) or the Freedom to Speak Up Executive Lead, Louise Notley (Louise.Notley@ecchcic.nhs.uk).
+If for any other reason you do not wish to approach the Freedom to Speak Up Guardian, or if you reasonably believe that the appropriate action has not been taken, you should report the matter to the Freedom to Speak Up Non Executive Lead Julie Thallon, Non-Executive Director (Email: Julie.Thallon@ecchcic.nhs.uk) or the Freedom to Speak Up Executive Lead, Geraldine Rodgers, Executive Director of Quality & People (geraldine.rodgers@ecchcic.nhs.uk)

-HR and Quality will also monitor their Casework and Datix Investigations - suggestions or evidence of any of the below will be referred to the Freedom to Speak Up Guardians to decide whether it needs to be considered and Investigated (separately or in tandem) as a Whistleblowing concern.
+HR and Quality will also monitor their Casework and QUEST Investigations - suggestions or evidence of any of the below will be referred to the Freedom to Speak Up Guardians to decide whether it needs to be considered and Investigated (separately or in tandem) as a Whistleblowing concern.

 - a criminal offence.

 - a miscarriage of justice.

 - an act creating risk to health and safety.

 - an act causing damage to the environment.

-- a breach of any other legal obligation; or
+- · a breach of any other legal obligation; or

 - concealment of any of the above.